You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 - Development Stage

-The second stage of a venture capital funded company is called the "development stage."
+The second stage of a venture capital funded company is called the “development stage.”
 In this stage, the company is actively attempting to develop its main products or services.
 Companies in this phase typically seek investment dollars from private sources such as angel investors or venture capitalists.
-Due to the difficulty of raising capital at this risky stage of a company's development, initial public offerings (IPO's) may be possible as an alternate means of obtaining funding.
-The downside, of course, is that entrepreneurs lose a great deal of personal control when companies "go public."
+Due to the difficulty of raising capital at this risky stage of a company’s development, initial public offerings (IPOs) are not possible as an alternate means of obtaining funding.

 - Maturity Stage

-The third stage is call "maturity."
-During this stage, companies with established track records may obtain additional or "expansion" funding from venture capitalists or from conventional banking sources.
+The third stage is called “maturity.”
+During this stage, companies with established track records may obtain additional or “expansion” funding from venture capitalists or from conventional banks or financial institutions.
 Also, some investors who come in on the ground floor may establish a plan for investing that progresses in installments.
 After each installment is paid, the investor will wait to see that predetermined criteria are met before advancing the next installment.
-In addition, satisfied customers and strategic partners sometimes provide another source of venture capital at the "mature" stage.
-This is especially true if the company's customers are other institutions with a desire to form a future or continuing business relationship with the new company.
+In addition, satisfied customers and strategic partners sometimes provide another source of venture capital at the “mature” stage.
+This is especially true if the company’s customers are other institutions with a desire to form a future or continuing business relationship with the new company.

 - Growth Stage

-The last stage, sometimes called "growth," includes strategies for the investors to exit the enterprise, collecting their financial returns or mitigating their losses as they go.
-In each of these stages, conventional wisdom counsels against using a "finder."
+The last stage, sometimes called “growth,” includes strategies for the investors to exit the enterprise, collecting their financial returns or mitigating their losses as they go.
+In each of these stages, conventional wisdom counsels against using a “finder.”
 Finders often call themselves venture capitalists, consultants, investment bankers, lawyers, accountants, or business advisers.
-Sometimes they will help with writing the business plan, management-team recruitment, or in establishing a Board of Directors.
-However, they can come at high price tag, and the work may be that which the entrepreneur could produce her or himself.
+Sometimes they will help with writing the business plan, management-team recruitment, or in establishing a Board of directors.
+However, they can come at a high price tag, and the work may be that which the entrepreneurs do themselves.

 What Do Investors Want?